 Have you ever tried a banana cake before?
 If not you’re missing out.
-It has a taste like banana bread and a texture more like carrot cake and has deliciously creamy frosting.
+It has a taste like banana bread, a texture more like carrot cake, and has deliciously creamy frosting.
 It’s heavenly to say the least.

-Mom says that any time she has bananas that are getting overripened she tosses them into a bag in the freezer and just keeps adding to it until she has ten or eleven of them and then she will defrost them and make a batch of this delicious cake when the family gets together for Sunday dinner.
+Then she will defrost them, and make a batch of this delicious cake when the family gets together for Sunday dinner.
 I’m going to keep it simple and jump right into the directions and pictures.

 We start out with the ingredients for the cake all laid out.

 Start out with an XL mixing bowl.
 Mine is a 4 quart bowl and it was just barely big enough to handle this recipe.
 I made it using a hand mixer(This recipe would work with a Bosch Mixer, or a Kitchenaid with a six quart bowl).
 Put the bananas in your bowl and mix until as smooth as you can get it.

 Then add the remaining wet ingredients.

 In a separate, medium sized bowl, add the dry ingredients minus the nuts.